fonttools/fontbakery/INSTALL.md

 Github application info is for demo use only.
 You can [make your own](https://github.com/settings/applications/new).
 Default values for URL `http://localhost:5000/`, callback URL `http://localhost:5000/auth/callback`.

-Init database tables:

-    make init;

-And run project:

-    make run;

-Then in different console, run the tasks worker:

-    make worker;

-Now open [http://localhost:5000/](http://localhost:5000/) in your browser

 ## Development notes

 ### Production Mode